 So, how did this ever come to be?

 A famous Louisiana chef named Paul Prudhomme claims to have invented turducken in the 1960's while working at a buffet in Wyoming.
-He was carving meats in the buffet line and thought everything looked nice cooked and carved except the turkey so he set out to create something better.
-He eventually ended up with the three birds, each with it's own dressing, smashed together and either roasted or fried to a crispy goodness.
+He was carving meats in the buffet line and thought everything looked nice cooked and carved except the turkey, so he set out to create something better.
+He eventually ended up with the three birds, each with its own dressing, smashed together and either roasted or fried to a crispy goodness.
 When he moved back home to New Orleans in 1986, the chef copyrighted the name Turducken.

 Mistich claims that before Madden popularized the turducken, he sold about 250 of them a year.